 Visiting Researchers are a valuable part of the Georgetown Law community.
 Our current visitors include:

-João Taborda da Gama is visiting from Portugal where is an assistant professor and the director of the postgraduate program in taxation at the Catolica Global School of Law.
-His research focuses on tax rulings and advance pricing agreements as mechanisms of anticipatory adjudication in tax law.
-His visit will continue through June 30, 2013.
+Joao Pinto Monteiro is visiting from Portugal where he is an assistant professor at the University of Coimbra.
+His research focuses on the concept of impracticability in contract law.
+His visit continues through June 30, 2015.

 Noboru Nakayama is a visitor from Japan where he serves as a Judge in the Tokyo District Court.
 Judge Nakayama will be conducting a comparative study of the criminal justice systems of Japan and the US during his time in Washington.
 His visit continues through July 5, 2015.

 Diane Webber is a visitor from the UK.
 She recently completed her SJD at Georgetown, and will be expanding on her SJD research during her visit, which continues through May 31, 2015.